 We love visiting Canyonlands National Park in the winter!
 But there are some drawbacks to keep in mind.
 Visitor services are reduced at Canyonlands in December.
 You’ll need to be more self-reliant when visiting Canyonlands National Park in the winter.

-The weather at Canyonlands National Park in December is cold with highs around 45 and lows around 23 degrees Farenheit.
+The Canyonlands National Park weather in December is cold with highs around 45 and lows around 23 degrees Fahrenheit.

 Keep in mind the weather can be unpredictable if a storm rolls through with rain or snow.
-We recommend you have a winter clothing and layers: insulted jacket, fleece jacket, winter hat and gloves when visiting in December.
+You will definitely want to pack winter clothing and dress in layers.
+We recommend you have waterproof hiking shoes, winter coat, fleece jacket, winter hat and gloves when visiting in the winter.

 Visitor Centers at Canyonlands in December